oblac/jodd-site/content/props/index.md

 ~~~~~

 This example shows three different ways how to use copy operator, without
-sections, with partial section or with full section.
+a section, with partial section name or with full section name.
 All three ways
 are identical and it's up to you which one you gonna use.

 Remember that copied values are set as macros, so all above